merkle-open/SitecoreBlog/docs/_posts/2023-12-01-setting-up-headless-sxa-site-with-sitecore10.3.md

 ![alt text](../files/2023/12/01/06-Headless-Site-Creation-Successful.png "Headless Site Creation Successful")

-- After your Site is created, you will see a new site node in the Tenant with all the created item structure like in non-headless SXA.
+- After your Site is created, you will see a new site node in the Tenant with all the created item structures like in non-headless SXA.

 ![alt text](../files/2023/12/01/07-New-Headless-SXA-Site.png "New Headless SXA Site")